PvtJoker91/delivery_service/README.md

 * `make all` - up application and database/infrastructure
 * `make app-logs` - follow the logs in app container
-* `make all-down` - down application and all infrastructure
+* `make down` - down application and all infrastructure
 * `make storages` - up only storages
 * `make workers` - up redis, celery